AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 13
 ```

-* Display a list of tuple with the Room name and the address first name and
-  capacity for the previous query.
+* Display a list of tuple (room name, address first name, room capacity) using the previous query.

 ```Python
 registry.Room.query(